+We compiled a library of influencer marketing stats that will help inform your decisions as you’re navigating this space.
 Think of this as the influencer marketing statistics post to end all stats posts.
-With over 100 facts, you can start to get a better understanding of the influencer marketing industry and how you can optimize your brand strategy.
+With over 100 stats and facts, you can start to get a better understanding of the influencer marketing industry and how you can optimize your brand strategy.

-The 7 Topics We Covered in This EPIC Roundup of Stats
+The 7 Buckets Covered in This EPIC Roundup of Influencer Marketing Stats

 - Consumer-Brand Dynamic on Social Media